davidpallmann/hashnode-backups/cl69bddx90a1my6nvgim26xvi.md

 ## Step 7: Delete the Deployment

 We went to all the trouble of a CDK deployment project for a reason: to end up with an easy, repeatable, consistent deployment experience.
-We also get that for deleting a deployment.
-All of that applies to deleting a deployment, which we'll now do.
+We also get that for deleting a deployment, which we'll now do.
 Once you're done with the project,delete the deployment as follows:

 1. In a command/terminal window, CD to the web project folder.